 t3.xlarge, see Amazon EC2 Instance Types.

-Before you deploy a management cluster to Amazon EC2 for the first time, you must create a CloudFormation stack for Tanzu Kubernetes Grid,
+Before you deploy a management cluster to AWS for the first time, you must create a CloudFormation stack for Tanzu Kubernetes Grid,

 tkg-cloud-vmware-com, in your AWS account.
-This CloudFormation stack includes the identity and access management (IAM) resources that Tanzu Kubernetes Grid needs to create and run clusters on Amazon EC2.
-For more information, see Required IAM Resources in Prepare to Deploy Management Clusters to Amazon EC2.
+This CloudFormation stack includes the identity and access management (IAM) resources that Tanzu Kubernetes Grid needs to create and run clusters on AWS.
+For more information, see Permissions Set by Tanzu Kubernetes Grid in Prepare to Deploy Management Clusters to AWS.

 If you have already created the CloudFormation stack for Tanzu Kubernetes Grid in your AWS account, skip the rest of this procedure.